karllhughes/learn/_posts/2021-08-11-next-js-vs-gatsby.md

 Let’s begin with a look at what it’s like to start up a site with Gatsby versus Next.js.

 ### Gatsby
 In addition to comprehensive documentation, Gatsby’s website includes a mini-tutorial that shows new users that building and deploying a Gatsby site takes just a few simple steps.
 Developers can start a basic site using the Gatsby CLI or choose a pre-styled template from Gatsby’s [library of starter sites](https://www.gatsbyjs.com/starters/?v=2).
 Starter templates allow users to quickly spin up a beautiful and functional blog without having to fuss about design.
+Developers can also [create their own Gatsby starters](https://draft.dev/learn/creating-gatsby-starters).

 Though getting started is easy, customization can involve a bit of a learning curve.
 Gatsby relies heavily on [GraphQL](https://graphql.org/) for page routing, fetching API information, and use of plugins (we’ll talk more about this later).
 If you’ve never worked with GraphQL before, it is worth it to take a quick tutorial to learn the fundamentals.